MaSe69/dssb/md/20_Python/python_about.md

 ---
 layout: 20_python
 title: Python About
-permalink: /python_about
+permalink: /python_annotations
 ---

-# Python About
+# Annotations On Python Listing

-Some explanations and deeper thoughts on my Python listing.
+Some deeper thoughts on the Python listing.

 ## Strings